atsushieno/ktmidi/README.md

 player.play()
 ```

-To use ktmidi, add the following lines in the `dependencies` section in `build.gradle`:
+To use ktmidi, add the following lines in the `dependencies` section in `build.gradle(.kts)`:

 ```
 dependencies {
-    implementation 'dev.atsushieno:ktmidi:+' // replace + with the actual version
+    implementation "dev.atsushieno:ktmidi:+" // replace + with the actual version
 }
 ```